ebi-uniprot/uniprot-manual/help/disease_query.md

 categories: UniProtKB,Keywords,Text_search,Human,disease_phenotypes_variants,faq
 ---

-Information relevant to diseases associated with a given protein are found in the section 'Pathology and Biotech'.
+Information relevant to diseases associated with a given protein are found in the section 'Disease/Phenotypes and variants'.
 The information given (including the disease name) is consistent with the literature and the [OMIM database](http://www.ncbi.nlm.nih.gov/sites/entrez?db=omim).

 You can use three methods to search proteins associated with a given disease.